-(Required to be manually executed before the undersigned may electronically sign an authentication document pursuant to Rule 302 under Regulation S-T)
+(Required to be manually executed before I may electronically sign an SEC filing or submission pursuant to Rule 302 under Regulation S-T)

-(i) when using electronic signatures for purposes of Rule 302(b)(1) of Regulation S-T in connection with any electronic submission of a document with the U.S. Securities and Exchange Commission (the “Commission"), the use of such electronic signature shall constitute the legal equivalent of the undersigned's manual signature for purposes of authenticating the undersigned's electronic signature to any filing with the Commission for which it is provided;
+(i) whenever I have electronically signed (i) the signature page of a document to be filed with or submitted to the U.S. Securities and Exchange Commission (the “Commission"), or (ii) any other document authenticating, acknowledging or otherwise associated with and adopting my signature on such a document, my electronic signature shall constitute the legal equivalent of my manual signature for purposes of authenticating my signature to the Commission filing or submission for which it is provided;

-(iii) the undersigned and the Company shall retain this attestation for as long as the undersigned may use an electronic signature to satisfy the requirements under Rule 302 of Regulation S-T and for a minimum of seven years after the date of the most recent electronically signed authentication document; and
+(iii) Any person making a filing with the Commission which I have signed electronically is authorized to retain the original or an electronically stored copy of this attestation for as long as my authorization to use my electronic signature to satisfy the requirements under Rule 302 of Regulation S-T is in effect, and for a minimum of seven years after the date of the most recent electronically signed filing or submission; and

-(iv) the undersigned and the Company shall furnish a copy of this attestation (which may be retained and stored via electronic means) to the Commission upon its request.
+(iv) I consent to any person furnishing a copy of this attestation (which may be retained and stored via electronic means) to the Commission upon its request.

-IN WITNESS WHEREOF, the undersigned has manually executed this attestation as of the date first written above.
+IN WITNESS WHEREOF, I have manually executed this attestation as of the date set forth below.

 Name: [SIGNATORY'S NAME]